-A student with a cumulative GPA of 2.5 or higher may be eligible for a maximum of three (3) semester hours in an approved independent study.
-The objective of this study is for the student to conduct indepth research on a topic or topics in his or her major occupational program.
+A student with a cumulative GPA of 2.5 or higher may be eligible for a maximum of three

+(3) semester hours in an approved independent study.
+The objective of this study is for the student to conduct in-depth research on a topic or topics in his or her major occupational program.
 The student will have the opportunity to develop abilities as an independent learner.
-The following conditions apply:
+For specific information on directed study, refer to the student tab on my.nmcc.edu, speak with your advisor or with someone in Student Affairs.